 The Lafayette Road Pumping Station is the City’s 3rd largest wastewater pumping station and serves the southern portion of the City.
 The station will be receiving a full mechanic equipment replacement.
 This project will address station reliability by replacing all the mechanical components and will include modifications to the esthetics of the station.
 The project was bid in March 2017.
 Construction is anticipated to begin in May 2017 with project completion in early 2018.

 Proposed Pump Station Rendering from Lafayette Road Looking North

 Fleet Street Reconstruction

 This project includes the reconstruction of Fleet Street from Hanover Street to Court Street.
 This work will include roadway reconstruction, replacement of sidewalks, utility work including new storm drains, sanitary sewers, and water mains.
 The planning for this work will include planning for utility corridors and sewer separation in the Fleet Street area extending to Market Square and to Maplewood Avenue.
-The project will be coordinated with work on Chestnut Street.

 Union Street Reconstruction

 This project includes the reconstruction of Union Street from State Street to Middle Street.
 This project is part of the City’s continued sewer separation to reduce combined sewer overflows.
 The work will include roadway reconstruction, replacement of sidewalks, utility work including new storm drains, separate sanitary sewers, and water mains.
 The planning for this work will include an evaluation of the alignment for new drainage down Middle Street.
 This will provide an outlet for the stormwater discharge.